 What if I’m going out of town?

 Joining a CSA means committing for the full period of time, yet sometimes unforeseen circumstances arise.
-It is the member’s ultimate responsibility to ensure a replacement for the remainder of the season.
-However, staff can help and it should not be difficult to pass a share on to someone else with some advance notice.
+In the traditional CSA model, it is the member’s ultimate responsibility to ensure a replacement for the remainder of the season.
+However, now-a-days staff can help take care of this.
 Please do not give installment checks with the intention of “trying” the CSA and withdraw before all checks are cashed as this would leave staff and other members picking up the tab.
-If you are wary of making a commitment for the full season, we now have a trial option for the first 6 weeks of each the Summer and Winter season for $275.
+If you are wary of making a commitment for the full season, please use the trial option first.

 Kohlrabi?
 Some of those foods are new to me.
 How do I cook them?